tefl certification

 Now that we've answered the questions above, let's address the important piece: How to choose a TEFL course.

-If you're wondering 'Which TEFL Course Should I Take? ' to realize your goals of living and teaching English overseas, here are 7 critical mistakes to avoid:
+When it comes to living and teaching English overseas, here are 7 critical mistakes to avoid when choosing your TEFL course:

 1. Taking a TEFL Course that is Not Accredited & Does Not Meet International Standards